When and how do I report a Hazardous Materials or Dangerous Goods Incident?

 - A battery or battery-powered device catches fire, violently ruptures, there's explosion, or a dangerous evolution of heat during transportation.

-1 Hazardous materials (e.g., batteries, electronics, dry ice, aerosols, consumer commodities, flammable liquid, etc.) shipped as cargo that are not properly identified (i.e., marked, labeled, ect.) by the shipper are considered "undeclared" Hazardous Materials.
+1 Hazardous materials or dangerous goods (e.g., batteries, electronics, dry ice, aerosols, consumer commodities, flammable liquid, etc.) shipped as cargo that are not properly identified (i.e., marked, labeled, ect.) by the shipper are considered "undeclared" Hazardous Materials or Dangerous Goods.

 Submit a report to PHMSA online or submit a written Hazardous Materials Incident Report to PHH-60, Pipeline and Hazardous Materials Safety Administration, Department of Transportation, East Building, 1200 New Jersey Ave., SE., Washington, DC 20590-0001.

-You are required to submit a copy of the hazardous materials incident report to the FAA if the incident occurred during transportation by aircraft.
+You are required to submit a copy of the hazardous materials or dangerous goods incident report to the FAA if the incident occurred during transportation by aircraft.

 Submit a copy of the 5800 report to the FAA by emailing